 Lecture in the Master of Law programs: Course Catalogue

-On site lecture + streaming (zoom): all lectures will be recorded and available as podcasts in Olat.
+On site lecture + streaming (zoom): all lectures will be recorded and available as podcast in Olat

-The special focus of this semester’s course will be on the analysis of the creation of the modern idea of peace and the universal implication for the construction of a peaceful world society in a legal historical perspective.
-The course particularly draws attention towards the time from the 18th to the 20th century, scrutinizing the general theories of the modern state and the creation of the international law system.
-The complex and contradictory relations between violence and law, war and law, race and law, and finally the (in)equality of men under the law will be also addressed.
+The course particularly draws attention towards the time from the 16th to the 20th century, scrutinizing the general theories of the modern state and the creation of the international law system.
+The complex and contradictory relations between violence and law, war and law, race and law, the economy and law and finally the (in)equality of men under the law will be addressed.
 The course will outline the legal consequences of these aforementioned entanglements, interactions and collisions.
-It will analyse how these consequences relate to the nature and construction of the social order from a legal historical perspective.
+It will analyse how these consequences relate to the nature and construction of the social order from a historical perspective.

 Reading of primary sources combined with a critical reconstruction of law and examining the works of jurists in their historical context will form part of the course.